 As part of its first round of grants for its new equity grant strategy, The San Francisco Foundation has awarded a $150,000 grant to REDF, a San Francisco organization that invests exclusively in social enterprises.
-The grant comes from the foundation’s new grant pathway called “Expanding Access to Opportunity,” which is trying to reduce the barriers to good jobs for Bay Area residents.
+The grant comes from the foundation’s new grant pathway called “People Pathway,” which is trying to reduce the barriers to good jobs for Bay Area residents.

 One of the organizations that REDF supports, the Center for Employment Opportunities, helped Michael get the training and support he needed to succeed.

 “A job is so much more than a paycheck” said Michael.
 “It’s a door back into society.
 Work helped me overcome the obstacles I faced coming out of prison.”

 Today, Michael is a Clinical Case Manager at the Placement Diversion Reentry Program for the Center on Juvenile and Criminal Justice and is working towards his Bachelor’s degree at San Francisco State University.
 He is also active in the movement to help prevent young people from returning to jail after they’ve been released.